 On the educational front, working with colleagues within the Biotexturas collective, Juan is interested in learning and teaching by doing it yourself methodologies like DIY biology and DIY electronics as well as the role of hacker spaces and communities play in providing alternative platforms for evolving educational paradigms.

 Outside the lab Juan, together with his wife Janneke, loves to travel and learn from different peoples and different places around the planet.
-After living in New Jersey and South Holland he is now trying to integrate into Chilean society while exploring the connection between Santiago and Patagonia.
+After living in New Jersey and South Holland he is now trying to integrate into Chilean society while exploring the connection between Shenzhen and Patagonia.